jinnycho/jinnycho-blog/src/writings/ideas/architecture/dreamHouse001.md

 10. **Hospital**

 ### Thinking about a Cozy House
-Once this extensive list is satisfied and we find a place, we can then think about the building itself.
-The following is a rough list of things that we think it'd be nice to have inside and out.
+Once this extensive list is satisfied and I find a place, I can then think about the building itself.
+The following is a rough list of things that I think it'd be nice to have inside and out.
 The main theme is "well-designed & sustainable".
 There are three categories that I'd like to consider:
 - Sustainable(🌳): Saves excessive use of energy and money
 - Design(💅): Primarily for aesthetics
 - Functional(⚙️): Improves the quality of life